A theory of generalized Lam\'e curves: Degeneration formula

-By explicitly checking properties (1) and (2) in the above discussion.
-The abstract construction of flat family is actually fiberwise the generalized Lam\'e curve.
-For $t=0$, denote $\overline{\mathcal{Y}}_\mathbf{n}(\mathbf{p}(0))$ as the union of the right hand side of the degeneration theorem.
-We have \begin{theorem} $\overline{\mathcal{Y}}_{\mathbf{n},B}|_t \cong \overline{\mathcal{Y}}_{\mathbf{n}}(\mathbf{p}(t))$ for $t\in B$. \end{theorem} \begin{proof} First, we note that $\mathcal{Y}_{\mathbf{n},U}$ (before taking the closure) is a complete intersection (which implies $S_k$ for all $k$) and generically smooth (which implies $R_0$).
-By Serre's criterion, $R_0 + S_1$ implies that it is reduced.
-In this case, the scheme-theoretic closure of the total space coincides with its topological closure equipped with the reduced induced scheme structure.
+\begin{proof} First, we note that $\overline{\mathcal{Y}}_{\mathbf{n},U}$ (before taking the closure) is a complete intersection (which implies $S_k$ for all $k$) and generically smooth (which implies $R_0$).
+By Serre's criterion, $R_0 + S_1$ implies that the space is reduced.
+Consequently, the scheme-theoretic closure of the total space coincides with its topological closure equipped with the reduced induced scheme structure.